Free State of Galveston: Background

 Galveston had been a major port of entry for Texas and the West during the 19th century, and a new wave of immigration came through the port in the early 20th century.
 For a time, it was known as "Little Ellis Island".
 In contrast to the heavily German immigration of the 19th century, the new arrivals in Galveston were Greeks, Italians, Russian Jews (part of the Galveston Movement), and others who came to settle in many parts of the country, including some who remained on the island itself.
 Of particular note are the Sicilian immigrants who formed a significant community in Galveston County, as well as the nearby city of Brazoria.

 The opening of the Houston Ship Channel in 1915 further challenged the port city.
 Houston and Texas City, as well as other ports, rapidly overtook Galveston as leading ports and commercial centers; by 1930, map makers were showing Houston as the major city on the Texas coast, instead of Galveston.
 Cotton shipping, which Galveston had thoroughly dominated on a worldwide level, began migrating to other ports in Texas and on the West Coast.

 As Galveston's traditional economy declined, Texas' oil boom began in 1901, with oil wells and refineries constructed throughout the state.
 Galveston's direct role in this boom was minimal, as investors avoided building pipelines and refineries on the island itself (though for a time oil was shipped through the island).
 Nevertheless, wealth brought on by the boom transformed nearby Houston, Texas City, Goose Creek (modern Baytown), and other communities.
 Houston in particular became home to a large community of wealthy businessmen and investors.
-Galveston became even more tourism-focused as the city sought to attract these nearby nouveau riche.
+Galveston became even more tourism-focused as the city sought to attract these nearby nouveaux riches.
 Though, the city had some success in re-establishing tourism and shipping, its economy struggled to rise to the level it had been before the 1900 storm.